-My first experience with London is quite good, although I would not like to live there.
+My first experience with London was quite good, although I would not like to live there.
 Having said that, it's definitely way better than my first experience with New York City which was horrible.
 I put together my own top 10 of things that I found amusing, interesting or captivating in London.
 With too many books and online resources about London, I don't think you would want to read yet another stereotyped article about this incredible city.

 1. People in Suites.